cover

 Weibull and Pareto distributions are widely used in several areas, including lifetime data modelling and reliability analysis.
 In real-life practice, these distributions may not capture the various distributional properties of certain datasets.
 The use of finite mixture models enhanced the performances of these distributions in adaptability and accuracy.
 This study focused on the Mixture Weibull Pareto (IV) distribution proposed by [1], which has been used in modelling insurance claims, and it showed superior performance as compared with other distributions.
 The current study applied this distribution to health and environmental datasets.
 The result showed that the Mixture Weibull Pareto (IV) distribution performed better than other distributions, using Akaike Information Criterion (AIC), Bayesian Information Criterion (BIC) and Kolmogorov-Smirnov test (KS test) for the significance of the distribution.

-Spatial Analysis of Child Violence in West Java Using a Geographically Weighted Negative Binomial Regression Approach Suliyanto, Suliyanto; Amelia, Dita; Putri, Lisa Amanda; Anggakusuma, Aurellia Calista
+Spatial Analysis of Child Violence Victims in West Java in 2024 Using Geographically Weighted Negative Binomial Regression Suliyanto, Suliyanto; Amelia, Dita; Putri, Lisa Amanda; Anggakusuma, Aurellia Calista

 CAUCHY: Jurnal Matematika Murni dan Aplikasi Vol 11, No 1 (2026): CAUCHY: JURNAL MATEMATIKA MURNI DAN APLIKASI